Queen of Sierra Leone: Constitutional role

-Sierra Leone was one of the realms of the Commonwealth of Nations that shared the same person as Sovereign and head of state.
+Sierra Leone was one of the member states of the Commonwealth of Nations that shared the same person as Sovereign and head of state.

 Effective with the Sierra Leone Independence Act 1961, no British government minister could advise the sovereign on any matters pertaining to Sierra Leone, meaning that on all matters of Sierra Leone, the monarch was advised solely by Sierra Leonean ministers of the Crown.
 All Sierra Leonean bills required Royal assent.
-The Sierra Leonean monarch was represented in the country by the Governor-General of Sierra Leone, who was appointed by the monarch on the advice of the Sierra Leonean Prime Minister.
+The Sierra Leonean monarch was represented in the country by the Governor-General of Sierra Leone, who was appointed by the monarch on the advice of the Prime Minister of Sierra Leone.

 The Crown and Government

 The Sierra Leonean monarch and the Sierra Leonean House of Representatives constituted the Parliament of Sierra Leone.
 All executive powers of Sierra Leone rested with the sovereign.
 All laws in Sierra Leone were enacted only with the granting of royal assent, done by the Governor-General on behalf of the sovereign.
 The Governor-General was also responsible for summoning, proroguing, and dissolving Parliament.
 The Governor-General had the power to choose and appoint the Council of Ministers and could dismiss them under his discretion.
 All Sierra Leonean ministers of the Crown held office at the pleasure of the Governor-General.